An alliance of countries is looking to water down new legislation over worries it could harm consumers and the European car industry.

 Germany pushes for wiggle room on combustion engine ban

 Germany is home to some of the world's biggest carmakers including the Volkswagen Group and BMW.
-It is also one of the strongest voices in the call for the EC to allow combustion engines that use climate-neutral fuels or e-fuels beyond 2035.
+It has also been one of the strongest voices in the call for the EC to allow combustion engines that use climate-neutral fuels or e-fuels beyond 2035.

-The country's state secretary for transport Michael Theurer said that the Commission should come forward "with a proposal [on] how e-fuels can be used, or how combustion engines which are run with climate-neutral fuels can be organised".
+The country's state secretary for transport Michael Theurer said earlier this year that the Commission should come forward "with a proposal [on] how e-fuels can be used, or how combustion engines which are run with climate-neutral fuels can be organised".

 He added that electric vehicles were the "way to go" but believes that other zero-emissions technologies should also be supported.